What is a cookie banner?

 - Other

-For all cookies except those assigned to the "Technically Necessary" category, you need visitor consent before they can be set.
+For all cookies except those assigned to the "Technically Necessary" category, you need visitors' consent before they can be set.

 What is stored in a cookie?

-Almost any data can be stored in cookies, but in principle the storage space per cookie is limited to 4kB.
+Almost any data can be stored in cookies, but basically the storage space per cookie is limited to 4kB.

 What data is actually stored depends entirely on the provider of a cookie.
-Some only store a simple ID - for example a UserID like 14839457, others store detailed GEO information in the cookie to check the location of visitors to the website.
+Some store only a simple ID - so for example a UserID like 14839457, others store detailed GEO information in the cookie to check which location visitors of the website have.

-To find out what the cookies store, you can go into the developer console in the browser and look at the contents of the cookies, however this is very technical.
+To find out what the cookies store, you can go to the developer console in the browser and look at the contents of the cookies, but this is very technical.

 Additionally, the information in the cookies is often encrypted as well, so the data is not easily decipherable.